Mrxiaoyuer/TerraByte/geotest/README.md

 - Store the screenshot data URL in a React context (ImageContext) for other pages/components to consume.
 - POST uploaded screenshots to `/api/upload` (server-side route included).
 - Request captions for screenshots via `fetchCaption` (simple helper in `lib/actions.ts`).

-Note: Some more advanced features (area cropping, multi-stage screenshot fallbacks and a big in-app debug overlay) were present previously; the current version is intentionally simplified for readability.
-Those features can be reintroduced if needed.

 Prerequisites
 -------------